sizhongbin/sizhongbin.github.io/OrnaNote/event/Crimson.md

 *Remark:*

 *One of the best event in Orna.
-The two 4% crit weapon adornments are very important for crit build.
-Personally i will try to get 10 of both.*
+4% crit weapon adornment is a MUST for crit build.
+Personally i will try to get at least 10 of both.*

 *by SzHb*